ansible-community/molecule-ec2/README.rst

    molecule init role -d ec2 my-role

-This will create a new folder *my-role* containing a bare-bone generated role like you would do with ansible-galaxy init.
+This will create a new folder *my-role* containing a bare-bone generated role like you would do with ``ansible-galaxy init`` command.
 It will also contain a molecule folder with a default scenario using the ec2 driver

 In a pre-existing role
 ^^^^^^^^^^^^^^^^^^^^^^